robsonfletcher/Statistics-Canada-Labour-Force-data-grabber/README.md

 Easy function for quickly getting tidy data of any Labour Force data table.
 Script should also work on any Table within Statistics Canada's data repositories.

-Note: this is a terribly inefficient way for gathering large datasets as each desired vector send three POST requests to Stast Canada.
+Note: this is a terribly inefficient way of gathering very large datasets as each desired vector send three POST requests to Stast Canada.
 So.... this is a work in progress.
 But was done in haste to get a project off the ground quickly.